inzayn99/inzayn99/README.md

 - You can find my projects here [portfolio]
 - I’m learning e-hackiNg & bug-huntiNg
-- I’m thing some creative ideas !
+- I’m thinking of some creative ideas!
-- I speak 3 languages(eng,nepali,hindi)
+- I speak 3 languages(English, Nepali, Hindi)
 - I am currently planning my next trip...
-- If you have a project i can happy to help you, get in [touch.](https://arbazkhan.com.np/)
+- If you have a project I can happy to help you, get in [touch.](https://arbazkhan.com.np/)

 ### Talk with me,